desec-io/draft-dukhovni-resolver-agility/draft-dukhovni-resolver-agility.md

 replication delay) after an algorithm is dropped from the parent DS RRset, some resolvers may still have cached copies that list that algorithm, so the associated RRSIGs need to be retained until all such copies expire.

-Operational experience has also shown that a more fine-grained approach taking into account the destinction of MTI and non-MTI algorithms is desirable.
-The above requirements are therefore updated as follows.

 {#dnskey}
 ### Inclusion of DNSKEY Records